Code Contribution¶

 There are only two situations where you may have multiple commits in a single pull request:

 You may have multiple commits in a single PR if the the commits represent a progression of changes that can stand on their own.
 For instance, a commit to add a feature to a core source file, then a commit against an application to use that new feature.
 In this case, each commit will be merged as is, without squashing.
 You must be prepared to do some juggling however should changes be requested to an earlier commit in the series.
-For instance, if changes were requested to commit 1, you'd have to reset your working branch back to that commit, make your fixes, do a git commit -a --amend
+For instance, if changes were requested to commit 1, you'd have to reset your working branch back to that commit, make your fixes, do agit commit -a --amend, reapply commit 2 on top of that amended commit, then do agit push --forceto update the PR. -

 Warning